Home » What Smells Do Rats Dislike? [17 Scents Rats Hate]

 Rats hate the strong smell of cloves and won’t dare spend time in an area where this scent lingers.
 This makes clove oil an effective, humane, and chemical-free agent for getting rid of rats.

 While humans find the smell of lavender pleasant, rats hate it.
-As such, lavender oil is an effective deterrent against rats when applied correctly.
+When applied correctly, lavender oil is an effective deterrent against rats.

-To drive rats away using lavender, soak small balls of cotton in the oil and set these in locations where rats tend to spend their time.
-As the lavender diffuses in the atmosphere, the strong odor will discourage rats from staying in those areas.
+To drive rats away using lavender, soak small balls of cotton in the oil and set them in locations where they spend their time.

-Humans are not the only species that find the smell of onions overpowering.
-Rats, mice, and other rodents cannot tolerate the smell.
-This makes onions one of the best natural deterrents against rats.
+Humans aren’t the only species that find the smell of onions overpowering.
+Rats, mice, and other rodents cannot tolerate the smell, making onions one of the best natural deterrents against rats.

-Bearing in mind that the smell of onions tends to fade with time, this method only works against rats temporarily.
 Once the smell dissipates, rats will come out of hiding once again.
-They may even feast on the onion once the smell has adequately faded.
+They may even feed on onion once the scent has adequately faded.

-The potent smell of eucalyptus appears to repulsive rats and can prevent them from nesting in your home.
-Some homeowners prefer this essential oil because it’s natural and non-toxic to humans.
+Some people prefer this essential oil because it’s natural and non-toxic to humans.
 It also has a scent that most humans find pleasing, so its application won’t cause sensory discomfort.

-The above scents are disliked by rats and can be used to drive them away.
-Refresh the scents often, and combine them with bait or rat traps to get rid of an infestation long-term.
+Rats dislike the above scents, so they can be used to drive them away.
+Refresh the scents often and combine them with bait or rat traps.